aselshall/rm/hw/class-presentation1.md

 ## Evaluation

-The points listed in the evaluation criteria.
-The listed points highlight the importance of each aspect of your work to guide you on where to focus for a strong presentation that covers the learning objectives of this assignment.
-While this is for informational purposes only as these presentations are not graded, failing to meaningfully and adequately address any of these components will result in a grade of zero for that component.
+The points listed below are provided as a checklist to guide your preparation and ensure your presentation covers the learning objectives.
+These presentations are not graded for content.
+However, you are expected to meaningfully address each component as part of the exercise.
+Skipping or inadequately addressing a component will result in no credit for participation on that part.
  1. Is exploratory literature review effectively used to define the research problem, and its significance?
 (65 points)
-    - At least 6 peer-reviewed papers are cited during the presentation and referenced at the end
+    - At least 6 peer-reviewed papers are cited throughout the presentation and referenced at the end
     - If sources are not effectively cited during the presentation or referenced at the end you will recieve zero
+    - Non-serious responses will receive negative credit (-65 points)
  3. Is the topic clearly introduced?
 (5 points)
     - Check Writing Your Review lesson for details
  5. Is the research problem clearly articulated and well-defined?
 (5 points)